Teradata/StackiUp/README.md

-# StackUp
+# StackiUp

-StackUp is a collection of files to create a complete virtual Stacki environment, based around common devops tools such as Packer, Vagrant and VirtualBox.
+StackiUp is a collection of files to create a complete virtual Stacki environment, based around common devops tools such as Packer, Vagrant and VirtualBox.

 Stacki has greater software requirements than typical Vagrant boxes offer, and as such you're best off using our purpose-built Vagrant box {{available on S3}}, as opposed to using one of the popular ones found online.
 Building your own Vagrant box from our template should be possible in the next release of Stacki -- see the FAQ at the bottom.